dimvolt/dimvolt.github.io/_pages/cv.md

 - Developed stochastic and probabilistic methods to infer gene regulatory mechanisms from high-dimensional single-cell transcriptomics.
 - Developed a Bayesian inference framework for genome-wide transcriptional dynamics from time-resolved single-cell RNA sequencing, published in _Cell Systems_.
 [Related research →]({{ '/research/gene-regulation-from-cellular-variability/' | relative_url }})
 - Investigated how cell-to-cell variability and dynamical correlations can reveal modes of gene regulation from single-cell measurements.
+- Co-supervised MSc and BSc research projects on gene regulatory network inference from single-cell transcriptomics.
+• Taught and assessed undergraduate and MSc courses in probability, data science, applied mathematics and systems biology.

 ## Education